chuwa/jruby-hello/README.md

 ## JRuby Hello World

-To start this app in a embeded a tomcat container:
+To start this app in an embeded tomcat container:

     $ rails s trinidad